-What counts as a customer-owned bank?
+What is a customer-owned bank?

-Members have voting rights on constitutional matters affecting the customer-owned bank, and profits are reinvested back into the products and services offered by the institution rather than disappearing in shareholder dividends.
+Members have voting rights on constitutional matters affecting the customer-owned bank.
+Profits are reinvested back into the products and services offered by the institution rather than being distributed in shareholder dividends.

 Who are the Mutual Banks in Australia?

 So where can you find the customer-owned banks?
-Listed alphabetically, they are as follows:
+Listed alphabetically, Canstar researches and rates the following Mutual Banks…

 Australian Military Bank

 Australia’s longest-serving financial institution for Defence personnel, the Australian Military Bank was founded in 1959 as the Navy (Civil Staff) Co-op Ltd. They were known as the Australian Defence Credit Union (ADCU) from 1983 to 2015, when they became Australian Military Bank.
 They specialise in providing banking services to Defence personnel, their families, and the broader Defence community, but anyone can join.

 Formerly Wide Bay Australia, Auswide Bank has been around for over 50 years under various names.
 It took on the name of Auswide Bank in 2015, after a merger between Mackay Permanent Building Society Ltd and Wide Bay Capricorn Building Society 7 years prior in 2008.